Porsche's rendering of its new American headquartersEnlarge Photo

 Expected to be completed in the second half of 2014, the new facility will house most of Porsche’s North American operations, employing some 400 workers.
 The facility will also feature a technical service and training center, a restoration center, a conference center, a museum and a “customer experience center” that includes a 1.6-mile test track.

 The new Atlanta location makes perfect sense, as an estimated 80-percent of the U.S. population lives within a two-hour flight to Atlanta.
-Porsche is the first tenant of a complex known as “Aerotropolis Atlanta,” and its facility is being built on the site of a former Ford manufacturing plant, shuttered in 2006.
+Porsche is the first tenant of a complex known as “Aerotropolis Atlanta,” and its facility is being built on the site of a former Ford manufacturing plan

 When the $100 million facility opens its doors, Porsche anticipates some 20,000 visitors annually, with as much as 15-percent of those visits (3,000 visitors) arranged by Porsche dealerships.